Deep learning insights into cosmological structure formation: Introduction

+In this work, we extend our approach to a deep learning framework based on convolutional neural networks (CNNs) \cite{LeCun2015, Bengio2009deep}.
+Unlike standard machine learning algorithms or analytic descriptions, CNNs do not require specification of pre-selected features from the data; instead, they are trained to extract information directly from raw data.
+This framework allows us to address a major long-standing issue in cosmology: the role of all anisotropic aspects of the initial density field in establishing final halo masses.

+The structure of a CNN is closely similar to that of existing analytic halo collapse descriptions: the information in the initial conditions is compressed into a set of features, which are then combined in a non-linear way to provide a halo mass prediction.
+Our CNN approach therefore yields a simplified description of halo collapse, and should not be expected to provide perfect predictive accuracy relative to detailed N-body simulations.
+However, since a CNN allows for the extraction of arbitrary features, it yields a model of halo collapse that far transcends the capabilities of current analytic approaches while following the same basic setup.
+Our approach can therefore be seen as a generalization of existing analytic approaches, which are limited to the extraction of spherical features from the initial conditions.

-We begin with an overview of our deep learning framework, which takes sub-regions of the initial conditions of an $N$-body simulation and predicts the final mass of dark matter halos.
-We present the halo mass predictions returned by the model, comparing to expectations from previous work.
-We then move on to interpreting the learnt mapping between initial conditions and halo mass, by testing the impact on the model's performance as we remove from the inputs certain physical aspects of the initial conditions.
-Finally, we test the robustness of our model in extracting features across the wide range of scales probed by the initial sub-region boxes, and conclude with a discussion on the implications of our work.
+In Sec.~\ref{sec:overview}, we present an overview of our deep learning framework, followed by a description of the simulated data used to train the machine learning model and details on the CNN's architecture.
+We present the halo mass predictions returned by the model in Sec.~\ref{sec:predictions}, comparing to expectations from previous work.
+We then move on to interpreting the learnt mapping between initial conditions and halo mass in Sec.~\ref{sec:averaged}, by testing the impact on the model's performance as we remove from the inputs certain physical aspects of the initial conditions.
+Finally, we test the robustness of our model in Sec.~\ref{sec:z0}, and conclude with a discussion on the implications of our work in Sec.~\ref{sec:conclusions}.